Stormwater Retrofits for Existing Properties

 GARP provides grants to contractors, companies or project aggregators who can build large-scale Stormwater Retrofit projects across multiple properties.

-For more information, visit Philadelphia Water’s Stormwater Grants page.
+For more information, visit the Philadelphia Water Department’s Stormwater Grants page.

 Stormwater Credits Explorer